Tomrrr1/Bayes-Factor-Introgression/README.md

 # Bayesian test of introgression

 This repository implements the Bayesian test of introgression developed by Ji et al. (2023).
 The program calculates the Bayes factor via the Savage-Dickey density ratio using an MCMC sample under the MSci or MSC-M to evaluate the evidence for a proposed gene flow event.
 Note that the MSci models gene flow as a discrete event that occurred at some fixed time, with its magnitude estimated through the introgression probability, $\varphi$.
 In contrast, the MSC-M assumes continuous gene flow at a particular rate every generation, as denoted by the migration rate, $M$.
-Both the MSci and MSC-M are implemented in the Bayesian programe BPP (Flouri et al. 2018, 2020).
+Both the MSci and MSC-M are implemented in the Bayesian program BPP (Flouri et al. 2018, 2020).

 The Bayes factor representing the evidence for $H_1$ (gene flow) over $H_0$ (no gene flow) is approximately